joshbakervt/joshbakervt/README.md

 Hi, I'm Josh
 =============================

-I'm an engineer with 4 years of dev experience - I'm passionate about innovating how we rely on technology and I use creativity as the driving force in all of my work.
-Currently writing code at the University of Vermont under the titles of Security Operations Specialist and Senior of a B.S. in Computer Science.
-In my free time that title changes to Freelance Website Developer, AWS Engineer, or Musician.
+Burlington, VT based engineer.
+My drive to program comes from the ability to use creativity and problem-solving as a means to develop impactful technology.
+I'm passionate about building tools that improve our interaction with the world, and I'm fascinated with the reliance that we build on these tools that are constantly adapting.
+Currently focusing on interesting projects in full-stack, audio programming and cloud while I complete my B.S.
+CS at The University of Vermont.

 ### Cool Projects I've Developed
 * [What's the Data (In Progress)](https://github.com/joshbakervt/whats-the-data) - This is a freelance website I'm developing for a neurosurgeon with the intent of making PubMed publications accessible to neuroscience students.
 The site uses AWS Lambda, DynamoDB and a custom API gateway for on-demand data processing and retrieval.